semasahid9/semasahid9/README.md

 - 👋 Hi, I’m @semasahid9.
 - 👀 I’m interested in Rust-Algorithms
 - 🌱 I’m currently learning program.
-- 💞️ I’m looking to collaborate on kubernetes
+- 💞️ I’m looking to collaborate on kubernetes.
 - 📫 How to reach me semasahid9@gmail.com

 <!---